bebzbzbz/Sparkle-App/README.md

 ### Prerequisites

-You should have the following programmes installed:
+You should have the following programs installed:

 - [Git](https://git-scm.com/)
 - [VS Code](https://code.visualstudio.com/download)